aiguy110/mj_pdf_reader/README.md

 * *Storage*: For saving downloading PDFs and opening them from storage

 ## Things I would like to do for MJ PDF Reader
-- [ ] Refactor the unholy code.
-(I am not the culprit for the most part, though.)
-- [ ] Rewrite it in Kotlin would be even better.
+- [ ] Add a home page with three tabs (PDFs folders, Recent, Favorite)
 - [ ] Adding search functionality.
 Though, it looks like this is not an easy task, since the android-pdf-viewer library doesn't support that. (and of course OCR is not an option)
 - [ ] Adding highlight functionality.
 I don't use it personally, so I don't think I'll work on it any time soon.
 But feel free to create a pull request.
+- [ ] Adding auto-scroll mode.
 - [ ] Take a look at this (https://github.com/JavaCafe01/PdfViewer/issues/175)
-- [ ] Adding an option to disable anything related to network connections in the settings.
-- [ ] Extract all the resources from java files.

 ## What is different from PDF Viewer Plus

-- [x] Supports new versions of Android
+- [x] Great refactoring of the code. (still needs more)
-- [x] Removed the Bottom Bar & placed its options in the action menu.
+- [x] Converted the code to Kotlin. (except for two files)
-- [x] Changed the Default Theme to the Material theme.
+- [x] Extracted almost all the resources from the logic files.
-- [x] App's light / dark theme follows phone's theme.
-(You've to enable this option, disabled by default due to https://github.com/barteksc/AndroidPdfViewer/issues/914)
-- [x] A Shortcut to switch the theme for the app and PDF in the action menu.
+- [x] Support for the new versions of Android.
+- [x] Forked and changed android-pdf-viewer library to achieve some of the above modifications.
+- [x] Removed WhatsNew dependency. (https://github.com/TonnyL/WhatsNew)
+- [x] Removed Cyanea dependency. (https://github.com/jaredrummler/Cyanea)
+- [x] Removed deprecated PreferenceActivity and replaced it with AndroidX Preference library and rewrote all the files.
-- [x] Placed the toggle full screen button in the top bar.
+- [x] Changed the license to GPLv3

 - [x] True full screen mode
   - While in the full screen mode, there are no buttons nor bars that will show by default or when scrolling, instead tapping the screen will show / hide three elements to control the viewer:
     - A simple button to get out of the full screen. (top-left corner)
     - A simple button to rotate the screen and lock the rotation while in the full screen mode. (top-left corner)
     - A page scroll handle.

+- [x] Fixed the (very annoying) issue with full screen mode being lost when the screen gets rotated.
 - [x] Changed the behavior of the page scroll handler (scroll bar).
   - Right now it won't pop up very annoyingly when you're just reading the file.
 It's hidden until you tap the screen, another tap will hide it.
+- [x] Added TextView that will be visible only when scrolling, so you can see the page number while scrolling.
+- [x] Added the functionality to restore the zoom level when rotating the device via a Snackbar prompt.
+- [x] Removed the Bottom Bar & placed its options in the action menu.
+- [x] Placed the toggle full screen button in the top bar.

 - [x] Changed the title format in the top bar to show the pages count first, and removed the '.pdf' form it.
-- [x] Fixed the (very annoying) issue with full screen mode being lost when the screen gets rotated.
+- [x] Changed the Default Theme to the Material theme.
+- [x] App's light / dark theme follows phone's theme.
+(You've to enable this option, disabled by default due to https://github.com/barteksc/AndroidPdfViewer/issues/914)
-- [x] Added the functionality to restore the zoom level when rotating the device via a Snackbar prompt.
+- [x] A Shortcut to switch the theme for the PDF in the action menu.
-- [x] Removed WhatsNew dependency. (https://github.com/TonnyL/WhatsNew)
-- [x] Removed Cyanea dependency. (https://github.com/jaredrummler/Cyanea)
-- [x] Fixed light / dark theming consistency problem by removing the ability to choose many different themes for the app. (in theory it could be added, but I don't want to spend time on it)
-- [x] Made the already unholy code further from cleanliness.
-(I went along with style, it really needs to be refactored)
-- [x] Forked and changed android-pdf-viewer library to achieve some of the above modifications.
-- [x] Added TextView that will be visible only when scrolling, so you can see the page number while scrolling.
-- [x] Removed deprecated PreferenceActivity and replaced it with AndroidX Preference library and rewrote the entire thin in Kotlin.

-## Project status
-I made this mainly for myself, and I am happy with its current state.
-I don't think I will give it a lot of attention.
-The code could be written much more cleanly.

 ## Authors and acknowledgment
 - MJ PDF Reader is made by @mudlej.
-- The original app was made by Gokul Swaminathan (@JavaCafe01).
+- The original app (PDF View Plus) was made by Gokul Swaminathan (@JavaCafe01).
 - Credits to (@Derekelkins)'s pull request for adding the ability to remember last opened page.

 ## License
-MJ PDF Reader has the same MIT License as PDF Viewer Plus.
+MJ PDF Reader uses the GPLv3 license, the original app (PDF View Plus) was under MIT licnse